 Red River had an edge, but the flow was inclusion.
 During the era of segregration, black-owned businesses were next door to white-owned ones on Red River from Sixth to 15th Streets.
 This was as close to the East Side, both spiritually and physically, as you could get in downtown Austin.

-Sam Lung, whose Cantonese father moved to Texas in the 1890s to work building railroads, opened Austin’s first Chinese restaurant at 1128 Red River in 1946.
-The menu of Lung’s Chinese Kitchen gave instructions on how to use chopsticks, as Austin’s ethnic/exotic food scene was born.
+Sam Lung, whose Cantonese father moved to Texas in the 1890s to work building railroads and opened a small cafe on Congress Avenue, created a dining sensation with Lung’s Chinese Kitchen at 1128 Red River in 1946.
+The menu of Lung’s gave instructions on how to use chopsticks, as Austin’s ethnic/exotic food scene was born.

 Red River was where you could buy a stack of Playboys as a teenager and nobody would ask for an ID.
 Each shop had its own personality.
 Donald’s Used Furniture used to keep a 500-lb bale of cotton in the store.
 Dutch “the Mayor of Red River” Meyer proudly displayed a gruesome framed photo showing Mussolini just minutes after he was killed.

 The 1915 Waller Creek Flood washed away a whole block of houses on E. 7th St., but that’s nothing compared to the early ‘70s wrecking balls that wiped away all of Red River from 10th St. to 19th St. (MLK today) as part of the Brackenridge Urban Renewal Project.
 Many of the displaced businesses were black-owned, causing detractors to term the project “urban removal.”